dxlliv/planner/README.md

 - **Plan your everything**
-  You will be able to plan posts, reels, stories and highlights in a while.
+  You will be able to plan posts, reels and highlights<sup>soon</sup> in a while.

 - **A wide range of media**